 Duke faculty/research leads: Deborah Rigling Gallagher, Dan Vermeer

 "Defining Green: Understanding Certification and Ecolabel Success in the Field and in the Market"

 Partner: The Sustainability Consortium

-In partnership with the Sustainability Consortium, a consortium of academic institutions and leading retail and manufacturing companies from around the world, Duke University is researching trends in ecolabels and certification practices.
-Specifically, research is investigating the strengths and weaknesses of current eco-label and certification systems, and how these systems might be better harmonized, as well as the corporate evaluation and use of these systems and the role of government action and policy in supporting ecolabel and certification efforts.
+In partnership with the Sustainability Consortium, a consortium of academic institutions and leading retail and manufacturing companies from around the world, Duke University researched trends in ecolabels and certification practices, investigating the strengths and weaknesses of eco-label and certification systems and how these systems might be better harmonized, as well as the corporate evaluation and use of these systems and the role of government action and policy in supporting ecolabel and certification efforts.